CaptainMesomorph/tardigrade-framework/README.md

 ## Version control history

+**Aug 7, 2019 - 8.2.1 Resolved an issue with the NuGet pack of version 8.2.0**

+- Repacked (NuGet) the Tardigrade.Framework.AspNet project using the Debug configuration rather than the Release configuration as it is a .NET Framework project.

 **Aug 6, 2019 - 8.2.0 Created a custom role manager for ASP.NET Identity**

 - Created a custom role manager for ASP.NET and ASP.NET Core Identity.